r0var/HW/HW41/README.md

 # HW41

-Public or private subnet is defined by the type of gateway Public internet gateway for public subnets.
+Public or private subnet is defined by the type of gateway.
+Public internet gateway for public subnets.
 Nat gateway or no gateway for private subnets.